 There’s immense potential to reduce the environmental footprint in manufacturing and transportation to complement renewables, carbon capture, and electrification.
 The challenge with complex connected hardware products — like cars — is that, by the sheer complexity of their mechanical, electrical, and software dimensions, that potential remains hidden.

-Our CTO & resident Swede, Tomas, explained our approach: create an engineering intelligence network out of existing product data.
+Our CTO & resident Swede, Tomas, explained our approach: create an Engineering Intelligence Graph out of existing product data.
 To enable organizations to connect and scale their engineering knowledge in 3D, and make it instantly available to every engineer across the product lifecycle.
 To create a platform that, with the help of AI, can serve as a single source of truth for any product — regardless of their complexity.
-An intelligent network that keeps learning from each interaction, to provide companies with insights from their own data, so they can create the most innovative and sustainable products possible.
+An intelligent graph that keeps learning from each interaction, to provide companies with insights from their own data, so they can create the most innovative and sustainable products possible.

 Kicking off discussions

-We wanted to show H.M. the King and the IVA how a holistic engineering intelligence network can contribute to sustainability efforts across the product lifecycle.
+We wanted to show H.M. the King and the IVA how a holistic Engineering Intelligence Graph can contribute to sustainability efforts across the product lifecycle.
 The delegation attended three short sessions, where our team showcased applications of engineering intelligence in R&D, Production, and Aftersales, and saw concrete examples of how our customers reduce waste, manage complexity, and promote circularity at scale.

 Here’s what they learned: